UTexas

 4. If a Faculty Disposition is presented, the student may:

-2. Contest the finding of a violation and the assessed sanctions, and have the allegations referred to the dean of students, who will then proceed under Sec.
+2. Contest the finding of a violation and the recommended sanctions, and have the allegations referred to the Dean of Students, who will then proceed under Sec.
 11-501 and Sec.
-11-504.
+11-505.

-3. Request a meeting with a representative from Student Conduct and Academic Integrity to discuss or better understand all of the available options for resolving the alleged conduct matter.
+3. Request a meeting with a representative from Student Conduct and Academic Integrity to discuss all of the available options for resolving the alleged conduct matter.

-5. In instances where the student has chosen to accept the finding of a violation and the assessed sanctions (as provided in Sec.
-11-505(d)(1)), the Faculty Member shall send the signed Faculty Disposition and all relevant and supporting documentation to the Dean of Students.
+5. In instances where the student has chosen to accept the finding of a violation and the recommended sanctions (as provided in Sec.
+11-506(d)(1)), the Faculty Member shall send the signed Faculty Disposition and all relevant and supporting documentation to the Dean of Students.

 2. A student who resolves their case through Faculty Disposition may be assessed additional sanctions by the Dean of Students, including status-based sanctions, in accordance with Sec.
 11-701 or Sec.
 11-703.